Essay on Water

 to slouch or split.
 One chill Tuesday morning

-(no coat) and dusted in snow which she brushed
+(no coat) dusted in snow, which she brushed

 from my bare arms.
 Snow melted under her

-drop two seeds in a glass of water, see
+drop two seeds in a glass of water, watch

 the lines of them blur, how the seeds become